ayuzzz/MyZomato/README.md

-This is a food ordering application which has been created for learning purposes only.
+This is a very basic food ordering application which has been created for learning purposes only.

 It is based on the containerized Microservice Architecture with CQRS implementation.